paulthomason/mini_os/README.md

 ### Shell (`/shell`)

-The web interface provides a simple shell at `/shell`.
-Enter a command and press **Run** to execute it; output from the last few commands appears below the form.
+The web interface exposes a full interactive shell using WebSockets and a browser-based terminal emulator.
+Type commands directly in the page and see their output immediately, just like a normal terminal.
 Commands run as the same user that started the server.
-If a command uses `sudo` and a password is required, the web page cannot supply it, so the command will fail unless the server was started with the necessary privileges.
-Exposing this web shell on a network lets anyone execute commands on your Pi, so only enable it on trusted networks or behind a firewall.
+If a command uses `sudo` and a password is required, it can be entered within the terminal.
+Because anyone who can access this page can execute commands on your Pi, enable the web server only on trusted networks or behind a firewall.

 ### Interactive Shell

-Opening `/shell` in a browser now provides a live Bash prompt.
-Commands are executed in a persistent shell so each one can build on the previous.
-If a command asks for a password (for example when using `sudo`), a password field will appear so you can respond directly in the browser.
+Opening `/shell` in a browser now presents a full terminal emulator powered by WebSockets.
+The prompt is displayed on a black background with bright green text and a blinking cursor to mimic the look of a native shell.
+Commands are executed in a persistent Bash process so each one builds on the previous.
+Type directly into the page and see output appear in real time.
+If a command asks for a password (for example when using `sudo`) you can provide it right in the terminal.

 **Security Warning:** anyone who can access this page can run arbitrary commands on your Pi.
 Only enable the web server on trusted networks and consider adding